-To set compensation for the NEOs, the CHCM Committee utilizes different compensation tools, including external benchmarking, internal equity, and wealth accumulation analyses.
+To set compensation for the NEOs, the CHCM Committee utilizes different compensation tools, including benchmarking analyses.
 These collectively represent the CHCM Committee's "primary compensation tools" for establishing appropriate compensation levels for our NEOs.
-In addition, when evaluating a NEO's compensation, the CHCM Committee typically assesses the NEO's overall performance, skill sets, experience and current and potential future career path within the Company.
-For the compensation of the NEOs other than the Chief Executive Officer, the main participants in our compensation process are the CHCM Committee, its independent compensation consultant and two members of management-the Chief Executive Officer and the CPO.
+In addition, when evaluating a NEO's compensation, the CHCM Committee typically assesses the NEO's overall performance, skill sets and experience, as well as the NEO's current and potential future career path within the Company.
+For the compensation of the NEOs other than the Chief Executive Officer, the main participants in our compensation process are the CHCM Committee, its independent compensation consultant and two members of management-the Chief Executive Officer and the CP&OO.
 The CHCM Committee has ultimate authority over compensation decisions for the NEOs other than the Chief Executive Officer.
 The process for establishing the compensation of our NEOs other than for the Chief Executive Officer is as follows: